 - Shelter openings may vary with each emergency.

-- Never go to a shelter unless local officials have announced it is open.
-Check our Stay Safe page for shelter openings.
+- Never go to a shelter unless local officials have announced it is open

 The County operates 3 types of shelters during an emergency: